groupschoof/AHRD/README.md

 ## 4 Testing

-If you want to run the complete JUnit Test-Suite execute: <code>ant</code>
+If you want to run the complete JUnit Test-Suite execute: ``ant``

-If you want to execute a test run on example proteins use: <code>ant test.run</code>
+If you want to execute a test run on example proteins use: ``ant test.run``

 ## 5 License